svgeesus/EuroMPE/Duophonic/Power.md

 ## DAC power

 [Performance DACs](./performance-dac.md), and the Global DAC which re-uses the same boards, run at 5V5 so there is headroom above the internal 5V reference.
-High voltage side of the logic level converters for those DACs use 5V5 also **is that still true**.
+High voltage side of the logic level converters for those DACs use 5V5 also.
 Derived from +12V.

 [Pitch DACs](./pitch-dac.md) run at ±9.5V and the Vref for those uses ±9.5V as well.
 No logic level conversion needed, pitch DAC is 3V3 compatible.